 - Many expressed scepticism about the types of tests available and how the information might be used.
 Concerns were also raised about privacy and the potential for discrimination

+Data collection from all stages of this project has concluded.
 We have presented the findings at a number of conferences in Australia and overseas and have published the main findings in an international journal.
 If you would like to read it, you can click on this link.
 The findings of the focus groups informed Stage 2 of the Genioz study, a national survey.
-Data collection from all four stages of this project has now concluded.

-The team is currently working on an information resource for anyone who is thinking about having a PGT.
+The team has been working on an information resource for anyone who is thinking about having a PGT.
+Click here to read.

 From all the members of the research team, we would like to sincerely thank the participants for taking time to participate in this research.